tc39/proposal-limited-arraybuffer/design.md

 > One wants the slice to be read-only in order to prevent writing to the memory, and one doesn't want to move around the entire ArrayBuffer object, as that would allow reading into the memory at practically arbitrary locations.

-⚠ This will massively increase the complexity of the implementation.
+1. Can be created by `ArrayBuffer.prototype.slice(offset, length)`
+1. Calling `.freeze()` on an `ArrayBufferSlice` will throw.
 1. `%TypedArray%`, `DataView` and host APIs can also accept `ArrayBufferSlice` when `ArrayBuffer` is accepted.
-2. Cannot get the wider view based on the `ArrayBufferSlice`.
+1. Cannot get the wider view based on the `ArrayBufferSlice`.
-3. Can create a read-only slice and keep the underlying `ArrayBuffer` mutable.
+1. Can create a read-only slice and keep the underlying `ArrayBuffer` mutable.